NYU-Molecular-Pathology/demux-nf/README.md

 nextflow run main.nf
 ```

 Many pipeline configuration settings are available and required.
-The easiest way to run the pipeline is by using the included `Makefile`, which has shortcuts to preset execution configurations, with the sequencer output directory name provided as an argument to `PROJECT`.
+The easiest way to run the pipeline is by using the included `Makefile`, which has shortcuts to preset execution configurations, with the sequencer output directory name provided as an argument to `RUNID`.
 Extra parameters for Nextflow can be provided with `EP`.

 _NOTE:_ By default, the pipeline will run in the _current session_ in your terminal.
 To run the pipeline in the background, it is recommended to either run it in `screen` or submit it as a job on the HPC.